Redemption of the Soul

 We read, “And God planted a garden eastward in Eden, and there He put the man whom He had formed” (Genesis 2:8).
 Here in the Garden of Eden, man walked in intimacy and fellowship with God, and we were spiritually connected to Him as one.

-Later we read about this cosmic struggle in the Book of Genesis.
+Later, we read about this cosmic struggle in the Book of Genesis.
 We read, “And Jacob was left alone.
 And a Man wrestled with him until the ascending of the dawn.
 And He saw that He had not prevailed against him.
-And He touched on his hip socket, and Jacob's hip socket was unhinged as he wrestled with Him” (Genesis 32:24-25).
+And He touched on his hip socket, and Jacob’s hip socket was unhinged as he wrestled with Him” (Genesis 32:24-25).
 “And Jacob called the name of the place Face of El because I saw God face to face, and my life is delivered.
 And the sun rose on him as he passed over Penuel, and he was limping on his thigh” (Genesis 32:30-31).

-In this story, God's spirit is wrestling with man's soul, but God chooses to relent and submit to man’s will.
-However, this would only be for a season when man would rule and have dominion apart from God’s Kingship.
+In this story, God’s spirit is wrestling with man’s soul, but God chooses to relent and submit to man’s will.
+However, this would only be for a season when mankind would rule and have dominion apart from God’s Kingship.

 In wrestling with God, humanity has never walked fully upright in God’s glory.[x]
 Jacob limped on his thigh, and the children of Israel faltered this day.
 For more than six thousand years, God has allowed man to choose his way, resulting in a world filled with death and destruction.